StuPro-TOSCAna/TOSCAna/server/src/main/resources/kubernetes/kubernetes-transformation-readme.md

 #### Additional Requirements for Pushing to a Registry

 - Docker (including Daemon with Version 17.03 or Later)
     - The User executing the script has to be in the `docker` group
     - Only Linux-based Docker is supported
-- A Docker Registry with Write access
+- A Docker Registry with write access
-  - If Reading from the Registry requires Credentials automated deployment using the `deploy.sh` script is not possible, because the Credentials have to be manually set in the cluster.
-(See **Further Reading** for more information)
+  - If Reading from the registry requires credentials, automated deployment using the `deploy.sh` script is not possible.
+This is because the credentials have to be manually set in the cluster.
+(See [**Further Reading**](#further-reading) for more information)

 ### Cluster Requirements